EdyAlenquer/ai-studies/README.md

 - [ ] Named Entity Recognition (NER)
 - [ ] Text Summarization
 - [ ] Machine Translation
+- [ ] LangChain (models, prompts, indexes, chains and agents)
+- [x] Set up a server and use a local LLM
+- [ ] BERT (Bidirectional Encoder Representations from Transformers)
+- [ ] Fine-tuning LLMs on custom tasks (e.g., sentiment analysis, Q&A systems)
+- [ ] Zero-shot and Few-shot Learning
+- [ ] Prompt Engineering
+- [ ] Model Distillation (for making LLMs more efficient)
+- [ ] Quantization and Pruning for LLMs

 # Computer Vision